TE Jacob Hollister returns to Seahawks as practice squad member

 RENTON — Jacob Hollister was back in Nashville, which he now considers home, content to let the NFL football season end without him.

 Waived by the Raiders on Dec.
-17, he’d gone unclaimed, and had just happily experienced his first Christmas at home in more than a decade and, with just a few weeks left in the season, figured he’d put on a jersey and helmet for the last time this year.
+17, he’d gone unclaimed and had just happily experienced his first Christmas at home in more than a decade.
+And, with just a few weeks left in the season, he figured he’d put on a jersey and helmet for the last time this year.

 “I was expecting it to kind of be the season for me,” Hollister said.

-But on Monday, the Seahawks called.
-Will Dissly was going to be lost for the season with a knee injury, and the Seahawks wondered if Hollister wanted to sign on with Seattle’s practice squad for as much of the season as is left.
+But Monday, the Seahawks called.
+Will Dissly was going to be lost for the season with a knee injury, and the Seahawks wondered whether Hollister wanted to sign on with Seattle’s practice squad for what’s left of the season.

 “I was already talking about the offseason and all that kind of stuff,” he said.
 “And then the Seahawks called.
 And I couldn’t really turn that one down.”

-So there Hollister was on Wednesday — he’d hoped to show up a day earlier but the airline issues impacting much of the nation had caused him to have to wait a day to get from Nashville to Seattle — back in the locker room he’d also called home in 2019 and 2020, which stand as the two best seasons of his six-year career.
+So there Hollister was Wednesday — he’d hoped to show up a day earlier but the airline issues affecting much of the nation had caused him to wait a day to get from Nashville to Seattle — back in the locker room he’d also called home in 2019 and 2020, which stand as the two best seasons of his six-year career.

 “It was kind of out of the blue,” said Hollister, who called it “a no-brainer” to say yes.
 “I just love coming back here and seeing the guys.
 So it’s a great situation.”